Hi peeps! 😉

 At Hellerup station

-Another thing I like (and happen to see on our way to Christianshavn) are graffiti and street art.
-They are not very unpleasant to look at and the Danes view them as the artists’ expressions of themselves.
+Another thing I like (and happen to see on the way to Christianshavn) are graffiti and street art.
+They are very pleasant to look at.
+In Denmark, it is viewed as the artists’ expression of themselves.

-Upon arriving at the Square (Christianshavn Torv), my friend and I saw interesting monuments built by Svend Rathsack.
+Upon arriving at the Square, Christianshavn Torv, I saw interesting monuments built by Svend Rathsack.
 The Greenland Monument, which consists of a man on his kayak and women working on his catch, was transferred into the square from the island of Bornholm in 1938.

 Christianshavn Torv (Square)